XIQUQIX/Stock-Analysis_Pioneer/README.md

 - Calculates the daily KDJ.
 - Filters golden cross dates within the last week.

-# TO DO
-introduce the calculate.py and common.py

 ## Error Handling
-- **Data Retrieval**: Implements retry logic for downloading stock data using `yfinance` to handle occasional `JSONDecodeError` or other network issues.
+- **Data Retrieval**: Implements retry logic for downloading stock data using `akshare` to handle occasional `JSONDecodeError` or other network issues.
 - **Fallback Values**: Ensures the analysis continues even if some stocks have incomplete data.

 ## Scheduling with Windows Task Scheduler